cedarstudios/cedarmaps-android-sdk/README.md

 });
 ```

-More advanced street searches are available in the sample app.
+More advanced street searches are available in the Sample App.

 ### Reverse Geocoding